yash-sharma1/docs-site/docs/governance.md

 - `Abstain`

-`No` represents the validator is against this proposal and `NoWithVeto` suggests the validator is strongly against this proposal. `Abstain` option allows voters to signal that they do not intend to vote in favor or against the proposal but accept the result of the vote.
+`No` represents the validator is against this proposal and `NoWithVeto` suggests the validator is strongly against this proposal.<br/>
+`Abstain` option allows voters to signal that they do not intend to vote in favor or against the proposal but accept the result of the vote.

 #### Quorum